ffyuanda/problems/src/ICS 32/a5/README.md

     them as you wish, then click "save to the profile" to save them.
 But once you changed the keys, the profile won't be able to get properly encrypted or decrypted, so use this function wisely.

+4. Add support for deleting the post

+    You first select a post, and click "Delete Post", and that's deleted!